PSBP-Library/theMatrix/README.md

 **Limitation**

-Payment information can consist of any sentence starting with a word, followed by alphanumeric words or a data, but, *if* the sentence contains a date, *then* that date *must* be of the form `dd-mm-yyy`.
+Payment information can consist of any sentence starting with a word, followed by alphanumeric words or a date, but, *if* the sentence contains a date, *then* that date *must* be of the form `dd-mm-yyy`.